LDNGuide

 As you approach Toad Bakery’s small shop front, catch a whiff of freshly baked bread and see the glistening pastries, a Pavlovian response will kick in.
 Your stomach will rumble, eyes widen, and you’ll start mentally calculating just how many carbs you can eat in one sitting.
 It straddles Peckham and Camberwell, with a few colourful stools out front and a street-facing counter in the doorway, heaving with gooey, vegan cookies, buttery croissants, and cardamom-heavy cinnamon buns.
 Leave room for slow-braised goat bear claw pastries and hefty sandwiches to take to nearby Lucas Gardens.

-For: a glossy meat pie
+For: A glossy meat pie

 Everyone deserves to have a bakery as good as Uncle John’s on their road.
 Technically, this Ghanaian bakery in South Tottenham is on everybody’s road, thanks to the internet and its nationwide delivery.
 Aside from the majestic sweet bread and addictive servings of chin chin, the glossy meat pie is our favourite thing here.
 Our preferred method of eating them is by steadily picking off the glistening baked crust, then nibbling our way through the herby mince and carrot centre while lying horizontally.
 If you too wish to take part in some of London’s tastiest self-care, know it’s strictly a takeaway affair.

-For: a bacon and maple croissant on the terrace
+For: A bacon and maple croissant

 Pophams is either an Islington coffee spot that bakes in house, or an Islington bakery that also serves coffee.
 Whichever way you want to put it, the coffee is excellent and the baked stuff even better.
-It’s on a quiet corner off the Essex Road and has a tidy little terrace out front, so it’s a great place to head for if you’re trying to impress someone with your good taste and decent knowledge of London’s backstreets.
+It’s on a quiet corner off the Essex Road and has a tidy little terrace out front, so it’s a great place to head if you’re trying to impress someone with your good taste and decent knowledge of London’s backstreets.

 The mammoth focaccia slice from this bakery off Portobello Road is so good that we sprint to the nearest bench to bite off huge hunks.
 But what Buns From Home specialises in is croissant buns—double-baked, layered croissant dough with a range of different flavours like cinnamon or cardamom.
 They also do savoury ones topped with avocado or pulled chicken and dessert buns, filled with things like custard cream, tiramisu, and cheesecake.
 Focus your efforts on the dessert buns, trust us.

-For: that beef sando
+For: The beef sando

 There’s always room for an exciting sandwich.
 Put it on a plate and there may be pause.
 Put it between two slices and it’s down the pie hole immediately.
-This occurred to us at Panadera—an impeccable Filipino bakery in Kentish Town from the Mamasons people—while eyeing up the corned beef sando on the menu.
+This occurred to us at Panadera—an impeccable Filipino bakery in Kentish Town from the Mamasons and Donia people—while eyeing up the corned beef sando on the menu.
 It’s soft and crunchy thanks to the deep-fried corned beef patty, and has lovely little chunks of potato flecked throughout.
 Sweetness from the pandesal—a Filipino milk bread—combined with a tart sauce, a wipe of mayo, and a bit of lettuce for moral support.

 A lockdown creation—hence the name—this bakery was started by two hospitality professionals providing supplies to their local community and NHS workers.
 It turned into a small bakery, then a pop-up cafe, and now they’ve even opened a second Barnes location, and a third in Clapham.
 The original Wandsworth spot serves some of the best raspberry doughnuts you can get in London, as well as a whole load of baked goods.
 From potato sourdough and doughnuts, to sausage rolls and delicious pies filled with steak and ale, or mac and cheese, you can get it all here.

-For: a fancy sausage roll and chocolate babka
+For: A sausage roll and chocolate babka

 When your commitment to great bread means you’re willing to spend between 15 and 30 minutes queueing in the rain, then Sourdough Sophia is for you.
 While their baguettes and loaves are reason enough to make this Crouch End spot a destination bakery, don’t miss their specials like a pretzel croissant triangle sandwich, a Ferrero Rocher-inspired cruffin, or a 10/10 sausage roll.
 If you want to skip the queue, all of the baked goods are available for click and collect.